Connect with others who understand.

 Talk With Others Who Understand

-MyMSTeam is the online social network for people living with MS and their loved ones.
-On MyMSTeam, more than 193,000 members come together to share their experiences and offer support to others.
+MyMSTeam is the social network for people living with MS and their loved ones.
+On MyMSTeam, more than 231,000 members come together to share their experiences and offer support to others.

-Do you take baclofen and are you concerned about weight gain?
-Do you have experience managing common side effects of baclofen?
-MyMSTeam offers a place to chat with others or ask for advice.
+Do you take baclofen and have concerns about weight gain?
+How have you managed common side effects of baclofen?
+MyMSTeam offers a place to share your experiences or ask for advice.
 Join today and share your thoughts in the comments below, or start the conversation on MyMSTeam.

 All updates must be accompanied by text or a picture.